About Us

 Dr Kerrie Wiley, Co-lead

-Kerrie is a Horizon Fellow, NHMRC Emerging Leadership Fellow, and Senior Lecturer in the School of Public Health.
+Kerrie is a Senior Lecturer, Sydney Horizons Fellow and NHMRC Emerging Leadership Fellow in the School of Public Health and is a member of Sydney Infectious Diseases Institute.
 Kerrie’s research focuses on the social and behavioural aspects of immunisation and other preventive health behaviours, and their implications for policy and practice.
-Kerrie is a member of the World Health Organization ‘Measuring Behavioural and Social Drivers of Vaccination’ (BeSD) Working Group, and a founding member of the Collaboration of Social Science in Immunisation (COSSI).
+Kerrie is a member of the South East Asia Regional Immunization Technical Advisory Group, a steering committee member of the Australian Regional Immunisation Alliance and a founding steering committee member of the Collaboration of Social Science in Immunisation (COSSI).
+She was also a core member of the World Health Organization ‘Measuring Behavioural and Social Drivers of Vaccination’ (BeSD) Working Group (2018-2022).

 Dr Agness Tembo